gotson/komga/README.md

 - `KOMGA_THREADS_ANALYZER` / `komga.threads.analyzer`: the number of worker threads used for analyzing books.
 Defaults to `2`.
 You can experiment to get better performance.
 - `KOMGA_LIBRARIES_SCAN_DIRECTORY_EXCLUSIONS` / `komga.libraries-scan-directory-exclusions`: a list of patterns to exclude directories from the scan.
 If the full path contains any of the patterns, the directory will be ignored.
 If using the environment variable form use a comma-separated list.
 - `KOMGA_FILESYSTEM_SCANNER_FORCE_DIRECTORY_MODIFIED_TIME` / `komga.filesystem-scanner-force-directory-modified-time`: if set to `true`, it will force the last modified time of a directory as the maximum from its own last modified time and the last modified time from all the books inside the directory.
 This should be used only if your filesystem does not update the last modified time of a directory when files inside it are modified (Google Drive for instance).
-- `KOMGA_REMEMBER_ME_KEY` / `komga.remember-me.key`: a unique key.
+- `KOMGA_REMEMBERME_KEY` / `komga.remember-me.key`: a unique key.
 If set, the remember-me auto-login feature will be activated, and will generate a cookie with encoded login information to perform auto-login.
-- `KOMGA_REMEMBER_ME_VALIDITY` / `komga.remember-me.validity`: the validity, in seconds, of the generated remember-me cookie.
+- `KOMGA_REMEMBERME_VALIDITY` / `komga.remember-me.validity`: the validity, in seconds, of the generated remember-me cookie.
 Defaults to 2 weeks.

 ## What does it do?